Gurmandeep-Kaur/PDF-Estimation-NO2/README.md

 This project studies how a real-world variable behaves statistically after a non-linear transformation and how a probability density function (PDF) can be learned from the transformed data.

 The dataset used is the India Air Quality dataset, and the feature selected is the NO2 concentration.
-A roll-number-dependent non-linear transformation is applied to the data, and a Gaussian-shaped probability density function is fitted to the transformed values using curve fitting.
+A roll-number-dependent non-linear transformation is applied to the data, and a Gaussian-shaped probability density function is learned from the transformed values using Maximum Likelihood Estimation (MLE).

 ---